QiJackson1/QiJackson1/README.md

 ---

 ## 🚀 About Me
+Hi！I‘m Kaijie Qi.
 I'm a PhD student in college of AI, Tsinghua University.

 My research focuses on **Whole body control & reinforcement learning**, **exoskeleton & rehabilitation robotics**, and **motor design & sensorless control**.
 I'm also the Founder & CEO of LingXi Technology, dedicated to personalized exoskeleton rehabilitation solutions for sports health.